etvan13/451-Terminal/README.md

         ```
 3. Add the Command to the Terminal

-   * In the Terminal class, update the self.commands dictionary to include your new command:
+     * Update the self.commands Dictionary
+     Add your new command to the self.commands dictionary in the Terminal class.
+Each entry should be a tuple where:
+          * The first element is the handler method for the command.
+          * The second element is a short description of what the command does.
+This will be displayed when the user types help <command>.

           ```bash
                self.commands = {
-          "help": self.show_help,
-          "greetings": self.greet,
-          "skeleton": self.skeletonCommand,
-          "simple bruteforce": self.simple_brute_force_command,
+                    "help": (self.show_help, "Displays a list of commands or details for a specific command."), "greetings": (self.greet, "Displays a greeting message."),
+                    "skeleton": (self.skeletonCommand, "A placeholder skeleton command."),
-          "newcommand": self.new_command_handler,  # Add your new command here }
+                    "simple bruteforce": (self.simple_brute_force_command, "Executes a simple brute force attack."), "newcommand": (self.new_command_handler, "Performs the functionality of the new command."),  # Add your new command here
+               }
           ```
      * Define a handler method for the command in the Terminal class:
         ```bash
           def new_command_handler(self):
              new_command = NewCommand()